Robin-front/hexo-lazyload/README.md

 **hexo-lazyload** is a hexo plugin which is use IntersectionObserver api to improve the performance of lazy-load images.

+feature:

+- auto generate thumbnail（include remote image and local image）
+- use IntersectionObserver api(with polyfill if browsers not support) for lazyload
+- medium effect

 ## Getting started